Homepage

 About

-I am a Postdoctoral Researcher in Philosophy specializing in the metaphysics of time.
 After earning my Ph.D. from the University of Geneva in 2021, I conducted research at the University of Oxford (SNSF Postdoc.Mobility) for two years, followed by a one-year appointment at the University of Zurich (SNSF Return.Grant).
+I am currently based at the University of Neuchâtel, where I contribute to Simon-Pierre Chevarie-Cossette’s project “The Defence-First Approach to Responsibility”.

 Additionally, I am a regular lecturer at the Institute of Philosophy at the University of Neuchâtel, where I have taught a broad range of subjects, including logic, the philosophy of time, paradoxes, personal identity, mereology, and ethics.